Ayodhya: Uttar Pradesh orders inquiry into alleged purchase of land by politicians, bureaucrats

 The trust allegedly acquired the land for Rs 6.38 lakh and the value of the land at the current circle rate is said to be between Rs 4.25 crore and Rs 9.58 crore, according to The Indian Express.
 The circle rate is the price per unit area that is set by the government for land parcels, below which property transactions cannot be registered.

-Bhan Singh is now said to be hearing cases against the trust in his capacity as the Assistant Record Officer.
+An assistant record officer, allegedly involved in the purchase of a land parcel, is now said to be hearing the cases against the trust.